What the European Accessibility Act Means for Your Website

 The Act does not apply to pre-recorded media published before June 28, 2025, online maps if essential information is provided accessibly, content not updated after this date, and services provided by microenterprises.

-Products must be designed to maximize usability for people with disabilities, complying with detailed rules on information, user interface, functionality design, support services, and packaging.
-Services must provide accessible information about their features and facilities, make websites and mobile devices easily accessible, and apply practices to address the needs of people with disabilities.
+Products must be digital accessible and designed to maximize usability for people with disabilities, complying with detailed rules on information, user interface, functionality design, support services, and packaging.
+Services must also be web compliant and provide accessible information about their features and facilities, make websites and mobile devices easily accessible, and apply practices to address the needs of people with disabilities.

-The EAA affects businesses based in the EU or those targeting the EU market.
+The European Accessbility Act affects businesses based in the EU or those targeting the EU market.
 Compliance with the Web Content Accessibility Guidelines (WCAG) is essential for web-based businesses.
 According to the direct

 - news services (such as news websites)